 That’s a Wrap!

 And there you have it!
-An example of the Phoenix-area monsoon season garden.
+A look at our Phoenix-area (zone 9b) monsoon season garden.
 What is growing, what to plant, what to think about planting soon… I hope you have a chance to start growing something in your yard or on your patio this fall!

 I will leave you with some of our friendly garden guests, doing their part to help tend our plants…